Materials-Consortia/OPTIMADE/optimade.rst

 Examples
 ~~~~~~~~

-Below follows an example of a dense response for a partial array data of integer values.
+Below follows an example of a dense response for a partial list data of integer values.
 The request returns the first three items and provides the next-marker link to continue fetching data:

 .. code:: jsonl